maxgubitosi/ML-Regression-Models-from-Scratch/README.md

 # ML Regression Models from Scratch

-This repository contains the solutions to the second practical assignment for the course "I302 - Machine Learning and Deep Learning" for the first semester of 2024.
+This repository contains the solutions to the second practical assignment for the course "I302 - Machine Learning and Deep Learning" for the second semester of 2023.

 ## Table of Contents